Authentication

 ```bash

-curl https://rest-api.tokenbot.com/v1/exchanges \
+curl https://api.tokenbot.com/v1/exchanges \

 -H "X-API-Key: tb_live_your_api_key"